π (pi) is the ratio of the circumference of a circle to its diameter.

 Multiplying out the square and bringing

-b2 over onto the left by itself, we have:
+the left by itself, we have:

 (16)

-above, we're interested in the ratio of the side lengths to the radius
+As above, we're interested in the ratio of the side lengths to the radius

-rather than the absolute lengths of the sides, so we will again define
+rather than the absolute lengths of the sides, so we will again define α

-α and β as in equations (
+and β as in equations (

 8).
-Dividing (16) through by
+Dividing (16)

-r2, expressing it in terms of α and β, and taking square roots of both sides, we obtain:
+r2, expressing it in terms of α and β,

-(17) |
+(17)

 As in the previous section, the perimeter of the inscribed polygon with

-N sides is
+sides is

-2Nrβ, and our approximate value for π is the perimeter divided by twice the radius, which leads us again back to equation (
+perimeter divided by twice the radius, which leads us again back to

 10).